AndySvich/graph-range-selector/README.md

 # graph-range-selector
-This can be used for selecting the range of to filter out the data based on the selected date range
+This can be used for selecting the range of date to filter out the data based on the selected date range